grpc/grpc.io/content/en/docs/guides/server-graceful-stop.md

 gRPC servers often need to shut down gracefully, ensuring that in-flight RPCs are completed within a reasonable timeframe and new RPCs are no longer accepted.
-"Graceful shutdown function" facilitates this process, allowing the server to transition smoothly without abruptly terminating active connections.
+The "Graceful shutdown function" facilitates this process, allowing the server to transition smoothly without abruptly terminating active connections.

-When "Graceful shutdown function" is called, the server immediately stops accepting new RPCs.
+When the "Graceful shutdown function" is called, the server immediately stops accepting new RPCs.
 In-flight RPCs are allowed to continue until they complete or a specified deadline is reached.
 Once all active RPCs finish or the deadline expires, the server shuts down completely.

-### How to use Wait-for-Ready
+### How to do Graceful Server Shutdown

-The exact implementation of "Graceful shutdown function" varies depending on the programming language you are using.
+The exact implementation of the "Graceful shutdown function" varies depending on the programming language you are using.
 However, the general pattern
 involves:

 - Initiating the graceful shutdown process by calling "Graceful shutdown Function" on your gRPC server object.
-This function blocks until all currently running RPCs completed.
+This function blocks until all currently running RPCs complete.
 This ensures that in-flight requests are allowed to finish processing.
 - Specify a timeout period to limit the time allowed for in-progress RPCs to finish.
-It's crucial to call "Forceful Shutdown Function" on server object with a timeout before calling "Graceful shutdown function".
+It's crucial to call the "Forceful shutdown function" on the server object with a timeout before calling the "Graceful shutdown function".
 This acts as a safety net, ensuring that the server eventually shuts down even if some in-flight RPCs don't complete within a reasonable timeframe.
 This prevents indefinite blocking.

-The following shows the sequence of events that occur, when a server graceful stop is invoked, in-flight RPCs continue to prorcess but new RPCs are rejected.
-If all in-flight RPCs are not finished in time, server is forcefully shutdown.
+The following shows the sequence of events that occur, when a server's graceful stop is invoked, in-flight RPCs continue to prorcess, but new RPCs are rejected.
+If some in-flight RPCs are not finished in time, server is forcefully shutdown.
 ```mermaid
 sequenceDiagram
 Client->>Server: New RPC Request 1